Comprehensive Post-COVID Care Now Available! Click here to learn more.

 Evaluation of Blood in Urine

-For anyone who has been experiencing blood in urine with abdominal pain or even without any other related symptoms, contact your doctor right away, to have them determine the cause and proceed with the required treatment.
+For anyone who has been experiencing blood in the urine with abdominal pain or even without any other related symptoms, contact your doctor right away, to have them determine the cause and proceed with the required treatment.

 Treatment for Blood Clots in Urine